Table of Contents

 Consistency in Golf

-The basis of consistent golf shots, accurate putting and good clubbing, are fromed from a consistent mindset.
-Change the way you think and understandably everything will start to disintegrate.
+The basis of consistent golf shots, accurate putting, and good clubbing, are formed from a consistent mindset.
+Change the way you think, and understandably, everything will start to disintegrate.